Inbound students Study Abroad and Exchange at the University of Melbourne

 This is designed to make you consider from where you are getting the funds for your exchange and on what you will have to spend money, and how much you might have to spend, while you are on exchange.
 We will not require you to justify the amounts you list but we will look at them and discuss with you what you have listed if we think you are being unrealistic.
 Note that in some cases partner institutions or foreign governments will ask you, or someone else, usually your parents, to prove that you or they have sufficient funds to support you while you are on exchange.

 The new online application asks you to describe how you would ideally like your exchange enrolment to appear while you are on exchange.
 For example if you are doing a Bachelor of Science with breadth in Commerce and a Diploma of Languages in French you might say: Science 25 points (two subjects), breadth in Business 12.5 points (one subject) and French 12.5 points (one subject).
 This is not binding as these things can and usually do change but it helps if we understand what you would ideally like to do.
-You will be asked to confirm what you want your enrolment to be before you leave for your exchange and then if there are changes when you arrive at the host institution, you will need to notify your student centre of those changes at that time.
+You will be asked to confirm what you want your enrolment to be before you leave for your exchange and then if there are changes when you arrive at the host institution, you will need to notify Stop 1 of those changes at that time.

 Outline your reasons for applying to the Melbourne Global Mobility Exchange Program.
 Things you should include are "why you want to go on exchange," "what you hope to get from the experience," and "why you want to go to the destination you have chosen."